 Talent adding SDS-page buffer to a sample.

 Talent heating the sample.
+(CU at the end)

 Load a maximum of 20 micrograms of proteins into each lane of a 4 to 20% gradient SDS polyacrylamide gel [1] and perform electrophoresis at 120 Volts [2].

 Talent loading a sample into the gel.
+Since the first wells did not look good, please keep the 3 wells on the right

 Talent starting the electrophoresis.